LLNL/SSAPy/docs/source/contribution_guide.rst

 Re-writing History
 ^^^^^^^^^^^^^^^^^^

-Sometimes you may end up on a branch that has diverged so much from develop that it cannot easily be rebased.
+Sometimes you may end up on a branch that has diverged so much from ``main`` that it cannot easily be rebased.
 If the current commits history is more of an experimental nature and only the net result is important, you may rewrite the history.

-First, merge upstream ``develop`` and reset you branch to it.
+First, merge upstream ``main`` and reset you branch to it.
 On the branch in question, run:

 .. code-block:: console

-   $ git merge develop
+   $ git merge main
-   $ git reset develop
+   $ git reset main

-At this point your branch will point to the same commit as develop and thereby the two are indistinguishable.
+At this point your branch will point to the same commit as ``main`` and thereby the two are indistinguishable.
 However, all the files that were previously modified will stay as such.
 In other words, you do not lose the changes you made.
 Changes can be reviewed by looking at diffs: